About the Author

 Additional Crisis Resources:

 988 National Suicide and Crisis Lifeline:

-Seven years ago, at the ripe old age of thirty-six, I was diagnosed autistic.
+At the ripe old age of thirty-six, I was diagnosed Autistic.
 It was a gorgeous, sunny, spring afternoon in May when my life changed forever.
 I remember the weather particularly, as it’s been a specialty of mine since childhood.
 As I sat in the passenger seat of my mother’s Jeep digesting the news, I noted that it was an especially low-humidity day for that time of year on Long Island.
 I looked over at my mother.
 She, too, was processing the report we had just heard.
 Tears brimming her eyes, she turned to me and asked, “Are you okay?”

 I thought about it.
 For most of my thirty-six years, I was NOT okay.
 In fact, I spent a good chunk of those years angry, sad, confused, resentful, lost, and very much wishing it would all go away.
 Suicidal ideations became the norm for me somewhere around 8 years old.
 The planning, wishing, and hoping for the courage to do it, didn’t become the norm until my twenties.
 For three decades, I had failure after failure, followed by deep depressive episodes, only broken by panic attacks as my anxiety raged.
 Was I okay?